Kidney Cancer

 • Radical nephrectomy—remove entire kidney, adrenal gland, and nearby fatty tissue and lymph nodes

-This therapy uses medicines to help the immune system fight and kill cancer cells.
+• Immunotherapy—drugs to help the immune system fight and kill cancer cells.
 It may be used for cancer that cannot be removed with surgery.

 Prevention

-To help lower your chances of cancer:
+To help lower the risk of kidney cancer:

-• Eat a well-balanced, healthful diet.
+• A well-balanced, healthful eating plan.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.